Ohio Auto Insurance Quotes

 Understanding Driving Laws in Ohio

-While most basic driving laws aren’t that much different state to state, there are a few things about driving in Ohio you should know.
+While most traffic laws aren’t that much different state to state, there are a few things about driving in Ohio you should know.
 The government recently put a statewide ban on texting while driving.
 In addition, drivers younger than 18 can’t talk on cellphones and can only use hands-free navigation devices while operating a car.

 Drunken driving is dangerous and against the law anywhere in the U.S. Ohio’s blood alcohol limits for drivers is 0.08 percent for adults 21 and older and 0.02 percent for those 20 and younger.